bryskiewiczr/bryskiewicz.dev/content/about.md

 +++

-## About Me
+# About Me

-### 👋 Who Am I?
+### Who Am I?

 <div class="flex items-center">
     <img src="/headshot/profileCircle.png" height="150" width="150">
-    <p class="pl-[24px]">Hi, I’m <strong>Robert Bryśkiewicz</strong> — a data engineer passionate about building efficient, scalable data systems. <br/> With over five years of experience, I specialize in designing, optimizing, and maintaining data pipelines that keep businesses running smoothly.</p>
+    <p class="pl-[24px]">Hi, I’m <strong>Robert Bryśkiewicz</strong> — a data engineer passionate about building efficient, scalable data systems. <br/><br/> With over five years of experience, I specialize in designing, optimizing, and maintaining data pipelines that keep businesses running smoothly.</p>
 </div>

 ---

-### 🔧 But what exactly is a _Data Engineer_?
+### But what exactly is a _Data Engineer_?

-**Data Engineer** (/ˈdeɪtə ˈɛnʤɪnɪr/ or /ˈdætə ˈɛnʤɪnɪr/, depending on how fancy you feel) — a data pipeline architect, SQL wizard, JSON therapist, API whisperer and guardian of ~~the galaxy~~ clean data.
+**Data Engineers**  — are data pipeline architects, SQL wizards, JSON therapists, API whisperers and guardians of ~~the galaxy~~ clean data.

-Data Engineers **build and maintain the invisible highways that transport data from point A to point B**, ensuring that analysts and data scientists don’t have to scrape insights off the floor.
+We **build and maintain the invisible highways that transport data from point A to point B**, ensuring that analysts and data scientists don’t have to scrape insights off the floor.

-We spend our days **wrangling rogue datasets, untangling code spaghetti**, and explaining (for the hundredth time) why **“just throwing it in Excel”** is *not* a scalable solution.
+We spend our days **wrangling rogue datasets, untangling code spaghetti**, and explaining (for the hundredth time) why **“just throwing it in Excel”** is (usually) *not* a scalable solution.

-Think of us as the **backstage crew of the data world** — if everything works perfectly, nobody notices; if something breaks, *suddenly* everyone cares.
+Think of us as the **backstage crew of the data world** — if everything works perfectly, nobody notices; if something breaks, *suddenly* everyone ~~loses their minds~~ cares.

 ---